Employee Medical Information: Be Careful What You Ask For

-In a recent case that I handled in Maine, an employer and a mid-level supervisor found themselves in front of the Maine Human Rights Commission for asking one too many questions.
+In a recent case that I handled in ME, an employer and a mid-level supervisor found themselves in front of the ME Human Rights Commission for asking one too many questions.
 The supervisor noticed that one of his subordinates was acting strangely and asked the employee if she was “on drugs.”
 The employee said “No, but I do take medication.”
 The supervisor innocently asked “For what?”
 The employee then revealed her mental health diagnosis to the supervisor and filed a claim with the MHRC.

 The take away point is don’t ask too many questions.
 Here are some things you can ask an employee:

 - Do you need to take a medical leave of absence?

 - Would you like me to provide you with the FMLA leave forms?